ainsleyCrawford/Unit_Testing_Capital_City_Finder/README.md

 # Unit Testing a Capital City Finder Program
-Through this project I sought to deepen my experience in component testing and to discover Jest, a JavaScript unit testing framework.
+Through this project I sought to deepen my experience in component testing and to discover Jest, a JavaScript testing framework.
 ## Test Basis: Capital City Finder
 The 'Capital City Finder' program accepts a state (country or region) as an argument and returns the corresponding capital city.
 The program must be extensive, covering every United Nations–⁠recognised country, in addition to many regions, e.g., the capital of the Dutch province of South Holland is Rotterdam.
 ## Program Specification: Capital Finder Module